locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 What do you get out of this multitude?

-First, |project| is transactional in nature;
+First, |project_markup| is transactional in nature;
 you won't have to trace residual files and libraries all across your system after you uninstall a package that turned out too unstable to your taste.
 Even if an SDK dumps something unexpected onto the disk, it's contained within the workshop.
-|project| aims to encapsulate each part of functionality you may need,
+|project_markup| aims to encapsulate each part of functionality you may need,
 keeping things clean and tidy.

 Next, it's portable;